-Physical non-current assets are valued in accordance with the "Valuation of Physical Non-Current Assets at Fair Value' Policy and Guidelines Paper (TPP 14-01).
+Physical non-current assets are valued in accordance with the 'Valuation of Physical Non-Current Assets at Fair Value' Policy and Guidelines Paper (TD 21-05).
 This policy adopts fair value in accordance with AASB 13 Fair Value Measurement and AASB 116 Property, Plant and Equipment.
 Fair value of plant and equipment is based on a market participants' perspective, using valuation techniques (market approach, cost approach, income approach) that maximise relevant observable inputs and minimise unobservable inputs.
 Non-specialised assets with short useful lives are measured at depreciated historical cost as an approximation of fair value.
-The Board has assessed that any difference between fair value and depreciated historical cost is unlikely to be material.
+PPE is measured at depreciated historical cost in the Board.